Asset-Based Community Development: Strategies for Community Engagement and Sustainability-Sessions I and II

 Youth Mental Health First Aid + Opioid Overdose Education & Naloxone Distribution (OEND) Bonus Training

-During this course, you will learn how to support young people in your life and your work.
+This course teaches you how to support young people in your life and your work.

 Youth Mental Health First Aid teaches you how to identify, understand, and respond to signs of mental health and substance use challenges among adolescents ages 12-18.
 You will build the skills and confidence you need to reach out and provide initial support to young people who are struggling.
 You will also learn how to help connect them to appropriate support.